rkashyap621/MBD-Longitudinal-Vehicle-Model/README.md

 ![Model 2 Scope Result](https://i.postimg.cc/7hf3RGLK/Model2-Simulation-Result.png)

 ### MODEL-3: Longitudinal Vehicle Model with Reusable Subsystem Masks for each Resistive Force from Custom Simulink Library
-Though the subsystems were able to help me improve my **InitFcn m-script**, promte and expose the simulation parmeters into subsystem masks, and maintain consistent simulation result, still the subsystems were unprotected from unintentional and accidental modifictaions.
-This refactored model aimed to add protection to the masked subsystems so that it can be safely reused with protection against accidental modifications by ohers.
+Though the subsystems were able to help me improve my **InitFcn m-script**, promote and expose the simulation parameters into subsystem masks, and maintain consistent simulation result, still the subsystems were unprotected from unintentional and accidental modifications.
+This refactored model aimed to add protection to the masked subsystems so that it can be safely reused with protection against accidental modifications by others.

-In order to achieve this I moved all the masked subsystems into a custom simulink library and locked the links to the blocks in the library as shown below.
+In order to achieve this I moved all the masked subsystems into a custom Simulink library and locked the links to the blocks in the library as shown below.

 ![Opposing Forces Lib](https://i.postimg.cc/Dw5gpTvB/Opposing-Forces-Lib.png)

-This library file is accessible is **'library/'** folder in this repository.
+This library file is available in **'library/'** folder in this repository.

 To know more about lock links functionality in Simulink library, [Click Here](https://in.mathworks.com/help/releases/R2025b/simulink/ug/lock-links-to-library.html)

-Once the locked library was created I replaced the older editable masked subsystems with the reusable and locked and linked masked subsystem blocks from the library for each resisting forces as shown below.
+Once the locked library was created I replaced the older editable masked subsystems with the reusable and locked and linked masked subsystem blocks from the library for each resisting force as shown below.

 ![Model3-MDL3](https://i.postimg.cc/Zn28zbBz/Model3.png)

-Since we didn't do any computational modifications, after simulation the simulation results remaind consistent and exact in this refactored version model as well as shown below.
+Since we didn't do any computational modifications, after simulation the simulation results remained consistent and exact in this refactored version model as well as shown below.

 ![Model 3 Final_Velocity](https://i.postimg.cc/CLG8NBbK/Model3-Final-Velocit.png)

 ![Model 3 Scope Result](https://i.postimg.cc/02ZkPDm1/Model3-Simulation-Result.png)

 ## Learning Outcomes
-By the implementing this project I was able the following important MBD aspects:
+By implementing this project, I gained practical exposure to the following important MBD aspects:
  * Translating physics into Simulink
  * Structuring equations into subsystems
  * Using InitFcn